unionlabs/goblinbook/src/dex/sdk.md

 npm install viem
 ```

 We can now import items from viem and use them.
-Add the follwoing line to your index.ts.
+Add the following line to your index.ts.

 ```typescript
 import { createPublicClient, createWalletClient, http, parseAbi } from "viem";